-Component Description (1) ወ Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other unneeded components.
-Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of power.
-(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(3) 4 ⊗ Mute light On: Computer sound is off.Off: Computer sound is on.
+Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(2) ₫0 Mute light On: Computer sound is off.Off: Computer sound is on.
+(3) Power light On: The computer is on.
+Blinking: (select products only): The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unnecessary components.
+Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
+Hibernation is the power-saving state that uses the least amount of power.